alexishevia/izinput/docs/README.md

 7. Save the new `localFile` into `AsyncStorage`.
 8. If there are any `reduxStore.localActions` that are not present in `actionsToUpload` (created while the sync was in process), apply them to `localFile.store`.
 9. Update the redux store.
     - override `reduxStore` with `localFile.store`
     - remove any action in `actionsToUpload` from `reduxStore.localActions`

 ## Sync frequency

-I still haven't figured out how often to run sync, but it seems like:
+I still haven't figured out how often to run sync, but I need to make sure to:

-- we should avoid running multiple sync operations in parallel
+- avoid running multiple sync operations in parallel
-- we should figure out how to display some info to the user regarding sync status
+- display some info to the user regarding sync status

-That is why I've created the `reduxStore.sync` property.